 10 Buggy/Stroller or Baby Carrier

 For more pre-flight tips, check out the brilliant post by Carrie of Flying With A Baby in which she guides you through tips from booking to your arrival.
-She has many more tips you should consider before even booking your flight, including what are the best airplane seats for kids.
+She has many more tips you should consider before even booking your flight, including what are the best airplane seats for kids, she can tell you what age can a baby fly and rules and tips for flying with a newborn baby.

 What to pack for the Flight